 With junior developer roles starting at £30,000 and progressing to £65,000+ as a senior developer, you’ll never feel undervalued as a coder.

-Learning to code is a continuous process because the technology is always changing and to stay ahead of the game you need to be committed to change.
-If you crave learning new things and love the satisfying feeling when you’ve ticked a task off your list, then this is the role for you.
+Coders can work across a multitude of industries, in large development teams or on a freelance basis.
+Whatever your personality and working style, there’s a coding role for you.
+Because technology is always changing, if you crave learning new things and love the satisfying feeling when you’ve ticked a task off your list, then this is the role for you.

 Learning code is like learning any other language, with tangible results of progression.